Quick Answer

 | Dental anesthesia | Yes | $50-200 |

-Dental Expenses That Are NOT FSA-Eligible
+Which Dental Expenses Are NOT FSA-Eligible?

 | Procedure | Eligible? | Why Not |